zzzprojects/learn-orm/tutorials/ef-core-with-android/add-ef-core.md

 }
 ```

-Once you are done with context class, let’s build the class library project.
+Once you are done with the context class, let's build the class library project.